tomwhartung/always_reading_books/quotes/art/aesthetics-a_very_short_introduction-bence_nanay.md

 p.
 63.

 It is not that a certain artwork just demands you to have a certain aesthetic reaction.
-Rather, when you have an aesthetic reaction, you implicitly assume that everybody else has, or at least should have, the same reaction.  [*Projection.*]
+Rather, when you have an aesthetic reaction, you implicitly assume that everybody else has, or at least should have, the same reaction.
+This is Immanuel Kant's view and it has had a lasting influence on 'Western' aesthetics.

+[*I call it "projection".*]

+I'm trying to say this politely and in awe of the intellectual achievement of Kant's philosophy, but this is one of the most arrogant ideas in the history of aesthetics.
+If you implicitly assume that everybody else should have the same reaction as you do, then you seriously under appreciate the diversity of humankind and the diversity of the cultural backgrounds people come from.  **And any time we are even tempted to think (or assume or feel) that whatever we do has universal appeal or universal communicability, that would be a good time to stop and exercise what I call 'aesthetic humility' - thinking about just how contingent our own position and cultural background is compared to the vast diversity of cultures on this planet.**

 p.
-63.
+63.  [**Emphasis added.**]

+### Aesthetic disagreements in real life

+The real question about aesthetic agreements and disagreements is not about who is right and who is wrong.
+It is about the ways in which our experiences depend on the allocation of our attention, our background beliefs and knowledge as well as our past [page break] exposure.
+Knowing how these can alter our experience can help a lot in resolving aesthetic disagreements.

+pp. 63-64.

+The critic's job is to direct our attention to features we would not have noticed otherwise.
+Attending to some of these features can completely transform our experience.

 p.
-62.
+65.

 ## Chapter 6, Aesthetics and life - pp. 72-85